kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - Comments
    * - id
      - int
-     - The ID of the email, part of the request URI
+     - ID of the email, part of the request URI
      -

 Result Example